LabyKreative/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A shell script that creates a funny file name specified.
 A script that writes into the file ls_cwd_content the result of ls -la.
 A script that duplicates the last line of the file iacta.
+A script that deletes all the regular files but not directories with a .js.